Mark Devotional Commentary

 Mark 2:5

 But Jesus had come for a greater purpose than simply to supply man's many physical needs.
-Jesus had come to turn men from sin and unbelief back to trust read more...
+Jesus had come to turn men from sin and unbelief back to trust and read more...

 Mark 2:22